apache/sling-site/src/main/jbake/content/news/sling-14-released.md

 The Sling Starter and included modules are validated to work on Java 17, 21 and 25.

-Note that for Java 17+ the `org.apache.sling.commons.threads` will not clean up leftover `ThreadLocal` instances unless the  `--add-opens java.base/java.lang=ALL-UNNAMED` is passed to the JVM.
+Note that the `org.apache.sling.commons.threads` will not clean up leftover `ThreadLocal` instances unless the  `--add-opens java.base/java.lang=ALL-UNNAMED` is passed to the JVM.
 This fix is already applied to the [official Sling Starter Docker image](https://hub.docker.com/r/apache/sling) and we anticipate further fixes in this area.

-## Drop support for Java 11

-Some of the Sling modules and their dependencies started to switch to Java 17 as minimum version, so Java 11 is no longer supported for the Sling Starter.

 ## Support Jakarta Servlet API 6.1 and switch to Jetty 12